hristogochev/voyager/docs/navigation/bottom-sheet-navigation.md

 # BottomSheet navigation

 The only difference between basic navigation and bottom sheet navigation is that any `Navigator` inside a `BottomSheet` needs to have its `disposeOnForgotten` flag set to `true`.
-<br>The flag is used to correctly dispose of the Navigator once it exists the composition.
+<br>The flag is used to correctly dispose of the Navigator once it exits the composition.
 Necessary in ModalBottomSheets.

 ```kotlin
 @Composable